 How to Get to Potrero, Costa Rica

 You can easily drive to Potrero from both Liberia and San Jose.
 From Liberia International Airport, Potrero is about a 1 hour drive going by Route 21, 155 and 180.
 This route is on a fully paved, main road.
 We don’t recommend to go by Route 911 because this road is not fully paved and it is curvy and narrow so it’s not a very easy drive for the unfamiliar.
-There is also a large river when in rainy season does get very large.
+There is also a river that gets very deep and big in peak rainy season.
 (The nickname of Route 911 among locals is Monkey Road so if you hear anyone telling you to avoid the Monkey Road, this is the one).

 From San Jose, it is about a 4 hour drive.
 We recommend to take Route 18 and 21 via the Taiwan Friendship Bridge and Nicoya instead of going through Interamerican highway 1 and Liberia because that will require you to go through Route 911.
 You don’t need a 4×4 for this route either going through Route 18 and 21.